krakend/krakend-documentation/endpoints/rate-limit.md

 - Setting the **client rate limit alone** can lead to a heavy load of your backends.
 - Setting the **endpoint rate limit alone** can lead to a single abuser limiting all other users in the platform.

-For instance, if you have 200,000 active users in your platform at a given time and you allow each client 10 requests per second (`clientMaxRate : 10`) the total allowed traffic for the endpoint is:
+For instance, if you have 200,000 active users in your platform at a given time and you allow each client 10 requests per second (`client_max_rate : 10`) the total allowed traffic for the endpoint is:

     200,000 users x 10 req/s = 2M req/s

 {{< note title="A note on performance" >}}
 Limiting endpoints per user makes KrakenD keep in memory counters for the two dimensions: *endpoints x clients*.

-The `clientMaxRate` is less performant than the `maxRate` as every incoming client needs individual tracking.
+The `client_max_rate` is less performant than the `max_rate` as every incoming client needs individual tracking.
 Even that counters are efficient and very small in data, it's easy to end up with several millions of counters on big platforms.
 Make sure to do your math.
 {{< /note >}}

 ### Example
 The following example demonstrates a configuration with several endpoints, each one setting different limits:

-- A `/happy-hour` endpoint with unlimited usage as it sets `maxRate = 0`
+- A `/happy-hour` endpoint with unlimited usage as it sets `max_rate = 0`
 - A `/happy-hour-2` endpoint is equivalent to the previous, as it has no rate limit configuration.
-- A `/limited-endpoint` combines `clientMaxRate` and `maxRate` together.
+- A `/limited-endpoint` combines `client_max_rate` and `max_rate` together.
 It is capped at 50 reqs/s for all users, AND their users can make up to 5 reqs/s (where a user is a different IP)
 - A `/user-limited-endpoint` is not limited globally, but every user (identified with `X-Auth-Token` can make up to 10 reqs/sec).

 Configuration: